 When to use it: Use it for almost anything!
 I always choose cast iron for cornbread and breakfast hash.
 It’s also great for any dishes that start on the stovetop and finish in the oven.
 Worried about cleaning cast-iron pans?
 Here’s how to properly clean a cast iron skillet.

 This type of coated cast-iron cookware was made famous by the beautiful colors of Le Creuset and Staub.
 They don’t have to be seasoned like uncoated cast iron, which makes them a bit easier to clean.

 When to use it: Braising, stewing, or making soups and stocks—porcelain enameled cookware will do it all, and look good doing it.
 I also love my enameled Dutch oven for deep frying.

 Glass is nonreactive, which means food won’t pick up off flavors from a glass baking dish.
 It also retains heat better than metal bakeware, which is great if you want your casserole to stay warm at the table.
 Never heat glass on the stovetop or under the broiler, or it can shatter.

 When to use it: Glass is perfect for casseroles, roasted meats or lasagna.
 In general, I only use it for baked goods that have wet ingredients, like apple cobbler.

 Metal heats up quickly and is a better conductor of heat than glass.
-This means your food will have a more browned color and crispy edges (perfect for one of our best brownies!).
+This means your food will have a more browned color and crispy edges.
 Keep in mind that aluminum reacts with acidic foods, so stick to glass when baking with tomatoes or citrus.

 When to use it: I usually choose metal for baked goods (like pies, cookies or breads).
 I also use it for anything I want to have a little extra browned quality, like meatloaf.